Sebastian Rushworth MD: “62% reduction in the relative risk of dying among COVID patients treated with Ivermectin”

 Sebastian Rushworth, M.D., 9 May, 2021

-What we see is a 62% reduction in the relative risk of dying among covid patients treated with ivermectin.
-That would mean that ivermectin prevents roughly three out of five COVID deaths.
+What we see is a 62% reduction in the relative risk of dying among COVID patients treated with Ivermectin.
+That would mean that Ivermectin prevents roughly three out of five COVID deaths.
 The reduction is statistically significant (p-value 0,004).
-In other words, the weight of evidence supporting ivermectin continues to pile up.
-It is now far stronger than the evidence that led to widespred use of remdesivir earlier in the pandemic, and the effect is much larger and more important (remdesivir was only ever shown to marginally decrease length of hospital stay, it was never shown to have any effect on risk of dying).
+In other words, the weight of evidence supporting Ivermectin continues to pile up.
+It is now far stronger than the evidence that led to widespread use of Remdesivir earlier in the pandemic, and the effect is much larger and more important (remdesivir was only ever shown to marginally decrease length of hospital stay, it was never shown to have any effect on risk of dying).

 I understand why pharmaceutical companies don't like Ivermectin.
 It's a cheap generic drug.
 Even Merck, the company that invented Ivermectin, is doing it's best to destroy the drug's reputation at the moment.
 This can only be explained by the fact that Merck is currently developing two expensive new COVID drugs, and doesn't want an off-patent drug, which it can no longer make any profit from, competing with them.

 The only reason I can think to understand why the broader medical establishment, however, is still so anti-Ivermectin is that these studies have all been done outside the rich west.
 Apparently doctors and scientists outside North America and Western Europe can't be trusted, unless they're saying things that are in line with our preconceived notions.

 Researchers at McMaster university are currently organizing a large trial of Ivermectin as a treatment for covid-19, funded by the Bill and Melinda Gates foundation.
 That trial is expected to enroll over 3,000 people, so it should be definitive.
 It's going to be very interesting to see what it shows when the results finally get published.